What is a Super Visa?

 - Documents proving that you are the parent/grandparent of the person you are visiting.
 These documents can be anything from birth certificates to baptismal certificates.

-- A letter of invitation by the person you are intending to visit.
+- A letter of invitation from the person you are intending to visit.
 This should clearly state that he/she will be able to take care of you.
 The letter should also include important addresses and phone numbers.

 - Documents proving that your child/grandchild meets the low income cut off LICO.